phpmyadmin/phpmyadmin/docs/import_export.rst

 If you are having troubles importing big files, please consult :ref:`faq1_16`.

-You can import using following methods:
+You can import using any of these methods:

 Form based upload